trusona/trusona-mobile-sdk-android/README.md

     @Override
     public void onSuccess(@NonNull IdentityDocument<DriversLicenseScanResult> identityDocument) {
-    	// examine returned Identity document instance as necessary
+        // This method will be called when the user was succesfully upgraded, which means
-    	// Additionally, the user was succesfully upgraded, now you
+        // now you  can authenticate them at Executive level.
-    	// can authenticate them at Executive level
+        // You may examine the returned IdentityDocument instance as necessary and get a
-      //
+        // DriversLicenseScanResult instance to examine via the following method:
-      // Additionally, you can examine the scan result for this event with the following method DriversLicenseScanResult driversLicenseScanResult = identityDocument.getDocument();
+        DriversLicenseScanResult driversLicenseScanResult = identityDocument.getDocument();
     }

     @NonNull